-In this study, the BC methods presented above are applied to correct IPSL GCM simulations with either the WFDEI $(0.5^{\circ} \times 0.5^{\circ})$ or the SAFRAN $(8 \text{ km} \times 8 \text{ km})$ data as references.
-Data are available for the period 1979-2016, i.e.,

-38 years, and are divided into two intervals of 19 years: 1979-1997 and 1998-2016.
-As a reminder, daily temperature and precipitation times are corrected on 321 and 345 grid cells for France and Brittany regions, respectively.
+In this study, the BC methods presented above are applied to correct IPSL GCM simulations with either the WFDEI (0.5°× 0.5°) or the SAFRAN (8km×8km) data as references.
+Data are available for the period 1979-2016, i.e. 38 years, and are divided into two intervals of 19 years: 1979-1997 and 1998-2016.
+As a reminder, daily temperature and precipitation times are corrected on 321 and 345 grid cells for France and Brittany regions respectively.
 For each method, bias correction is performed separately for the 12 months in order to preserve seasonal properties.

-The first protocol in this study takes advantage of the cross-validation technique to generate bias-corrected outputs for the period 1979-2016.
-Dividing the time period into two parts permits one to perform a 2-fold cross-validation procedure: the 1979-1997 period is first defined as the calibration period, and the 1998-2016 portion, called the projection period, is used for out-of-sample validation.
+The first protocol in this study takes advantage of the cross-validation technique to generate bias corrected outputs for the period 1979-2016.
+Dividing the time period into two parts permits to perform a two-fold cross-validation procedure: the 1979-1997 period is first defined as the calibration period, and the 1998-2016 portion, called the projection period, is used for

+245 out-of-sample validation.
 Swapping of the two periods is then done, so that each period has been used once for calibration and once for validation.
 Bias correction for the period 1979-2016 is then achieved by assembling the adjusted outputs for the projection periods obtained at each step.
-This 2-fold protocol, largely used in the climate science literature (e.g., in Cannon, 2018a), allows one to reduce overfitting by using two distinct subperiods and is hence well suited to evaluate our results.
-However, by adjusting the period 1979-1997 according to the 1998-2016 period, this protocol presents the drawback of potentially hiding the climate change signal present in the model.
-Thus, proper assessment of the multidimensional properties evolutions cannot be conducted via this procedure.
+This 2-fold protocol, largely used in the climate science literature (e.g. in Cannon, 2018), allows to reduce overfitting by using two distinct sub-periods and is hence well suited to evaluate our results.
+However, by adjusting the period 1979-1997 according to the 1998-2016 period, this protocol presents the drawback to potentially hide the climate change signal present in the model.
+Thus, proper assessment of the multi-dimensional properties evolutions cannot be conducted via this procedure.

-Hence, to evaluate the nonstationary behavior of BC methods, a second protocol is defined.
-Similarly to the first protocol, the 1998-2016 period is corrected by using the 1979- 1997 portion as calibration period.
-However, here, 1979- 1997 simulations are corrected directly with respect to the 1979-1997 references, i.e., without cross-validation.
+Hence, to evaluate the non-stationary behavior of BC methods, a second protocol is defined.
+Similarly to the first protocol, the 1998-2016 period is corrected by using the 1979-1997 portion as calibration period.
+However, here, 1979-1997 simulations are corrected directly with respect to the 1979-1997 references, i.e., without cross-validation.
 Hence, the potential climate change signal is not distorted by undesirable effects resulting from the protocol procedure, allowing for the appropriate assessment of change aspects of the BC methods between the two periods.

-In accordance with common practice, thresholding of 1 mm for precipitation time series is applied before evaluation to replace values lower than 1 mm by 0 after correction.
+In accordance with common practice, thresholding of 1 millimetre for precipitation time series is applied before evaluation to replace values lower than 1 millimetre by 0 after correction.